jklinges14/ML-and-Python-Data-Science-/README.md

 Fabian Pedregosa's larger, automatic gallery
 Know another great notebook?
 Please submit a PR!

-Immerse yourself
-Now you should be hooked, and hungry to learn more.
  Pick one of the courses below and start on your way.

 Recommended course: Prof. Andrew Ng's Machine Learning on Coursera Prof. Andrew Ng's Machine Learning is a popular and esteemed free online course.
 I've seen it recommended often.
 And emphatically.